-The UK’s Greater South East is home to many of the world’s leading academic institutions and subject matter experts, with world-class research, development and training taking place within London, Oxford and Cambridge.
+London and its regional network in the UK’s Greater South East is home to many of the world’s leading academic institutions and subject matter experts, with world-class research, development and training taking place within London, Oxford and Cambridge—the Golden Triangle.

 The UK is home, not only to large multi-national companies but also smaller outfits and spin-out companies.

-From pharmaceutical to med-tech and bio-techs, as well as digital therapeutics, there are many commercial success stories and efforts based within the Greater South East looking to share knowledge and technologies.
+From pharmaceutical to med-tech and bio-techs, as well as digital therapeutics, there are many commercial success stories and emerging ventures in London and its regional network, many of them looking to share knowledge and technologies.

 Research and development, as well as patient care, is ultimately guided by the needs of the patient, this is where non-profit organisations, charities as well as health systems play a pivotal role.

-Often benchmarked and modelled from, the UK’s Greater South East has world-class health services and organisations who have contributed to providing excellent patient care, support as well as funding across the ecosystem.
+Often benchmarked and modelled from, London and its regional network across the Greater South East has world-class health services and organisations who have contributed to providing excellent patient care, support as well as funding across the ecosystem.